izxxr/oblate/docs/source/guide/fields.rst

 - The :class:`LoadContext` instance.

-The raw value is any value (that could possibly be invalid too) that is provided by the data and load context holds useful information about field serialization context.
-The returned value by ``value_load`` method is the serialized value that is assigned to field in the :class:`Schema`.
+The raw value is any value (that could possibly be invalid too) that is provided by the data and load context holds useful information about field deserialization context.
+The returned value by ``value_load`` method is the deserialized value that is assigned to field in the :class:`Schema`.

 Example::